ebezzam/LenslessClassification/README.md

 ## End-to-end training

 In the following bash scripts, the variable `N_FILES` can be used to run approaches on a small set of files.
-Set it to `0` to run on all files.
+Set it to `0` to run on all files. *Note that different section need to commented/uncommented as we use different hyperparameters depending on the camera.*

-The following script can be used to run the experiments of Section 5.1 (varying embedding dimension):
+The following script can be used to run the experiments of Section 5.1 (varying embedding dimension).
 ```
 ./mnist_vary_dimension.sh
 ```